Smithz0/Grow_Together/README.md

-Ran tool
-Here’s a professional README template for your project, ready to post on GitHub:

----

 # GrowTogether

 **GrowTogether** is a collaborative learning platform that empowers students to connect, form study groups, track progress, and unlock their full learning potential through modern, intelligent study tools.